bonsaistudio/django-image-tools/docs/source/how_to_use.rst

 To activate django_image_tools, you need to call a ``get__`` attribute on the image.

-For example, if you want the path for a size named 'thumbnail', you should define a new Size called 'thumbnail' on the admin panel.
+For example, if you want the path for a size named 'thumbnail', you should define a new Size called 'thumbnail' on your settings file.
 Then, in your templates you should use:

 ::